FrenzisRed/My_CCNA_Notes/34_Security_fundamentals.md

   The network/systems should be operational and accessible to authorized users.

+Attackers can threaten the confidentiality, integrity and availability of an enterprise's system and information.

 <h4 align="center">Key security concepts</h4>

+Some important keywords to remember:

+<strong>Vulnerability</strong>: A potential weakness that can compromise the CIA
+of a system/info.
+A _potential_ weakness isn't a problem on its own.
+A window can be seen as a vulnerability for a house, but still, houses still have windows.

+<strong>Exploit</strong>: Something that can potentially be used to exploit the Vulnerability.
+Something that can _potentially_ be used as an exploit isn't a problem on its own.
+A rock could be seen as an exploit for the windows to enter a house... but they are not a problem on their own.

+<strong>Threat</strong>: A potential of a vulnerability to be exploited.
+To use previous
+example, a threat could be a rubber who wants to use a rock to enter the house.
+Or more commonly, a hacker exploiting a vulnerability in your system is a threat.

+<strong>Mitigation technique</strong>: is something that can protect against threats.
+They should be implemented everywhere a vulnerability can be exploited: clients devices, servers, switches, routers, firewalls, etc..
+Think of it as well on a physical manner, preventing unauthorized persons having access to servers/systems.
+Secure them in racks and locked rooms.

+Always remember: No system is perfectly secure!

 <h4 align="center">Common attacks</h4>

+DoS (Denial of Service) attacks

+Spoofing attacks

+Reflection/amplification attacks

+Man-in-the-middle attacks

+Reconnaissance attacks

+Malware

+Social engineering attacks

+Password-related attacks

 <h4 align="center">Password/Multi-Factor Authentication (MFA)</h4>